 Upgrade when you have outgrown the free tier in a specific way.
 Common triggers are passing 20 clients, wanting a fully branded client app, needing branded workout sharing for marketing, or wanting client activity notifications and priority support.

 More on the platform and how we think about it on the QuickCoach blog.
+If you're comparing options, our roundup of the best free coaching software in 2026 and the full QuickCoach Pro pricing breakdown go deeper on the numbers.
 Questions about how the model works, what's in Pro, or whether QuickCoach is right for your business: support@quickcoach.fit.